 Name of Medicine

-Dose frequency/times Od a alming Junior School
+Dose frequency/times

 Completion date of course if known

 Expiry date of medicine

 Special Instructions

 Allergies

 Other prescribed medicines child takes at home

 - I will ensure that the medicine held by the school has not exceeded its expiry date. - I am responsible for collection and disposal of any unused medicine.